stolostron/hub-of-hubs-postgresql/pgo/README.md

 4. all hoh related schema and tables will be created via `job/postgres-init`

 # How to do
 1. make sure your `KUBECONFIG` is pointing the HoH cluster.
-Ask for your cluster's admin to give you appropriate permissions.
+Ask your cluster's admin to give you appropriate permissions.
 2. run `./setup.sh`

 If the command above does not produce any errors, you should able to connect to the Hoh DB sits inside your hoh cluster.